tenkoh/go-docc/README.md

 ```

-Before compiling, you shall execute `go mod tidy` to get this package.
+Before compiling, you shall execute `go mod tidy` or `go get github.com/tenkoh/go-docc`to get this package.

 ### As a binary
 `go install` is available.